naingkhanthtet/devopteam4/use-cases/30-population-reporter-use-case.md

 Population Reporter

 ### Trigger
-Organization request the Population reporter to export a report of population of the world.
+Organization request the Population reporter to export a report of population of the district.

 ## MAIN SUCCESS SCENARIO
 1. Population reporter access the application.